• Skip to primary navigation

 Ways to Customize Homemade Strawberry-Blood Orange Sauce

-• citrus zest (Incorporate the zest of a lemon, or lime for a different citrus flavor without adding more acidity.)
+• Citrus zest (Incorporate the zest of a lemon, or lime for a different citrus flavor without adding more acidity.)

-• substitute flavored sugars for regular white sugar (Use lemon sugar, vanilla sugar, strawberry sugar, or even blood orange sugar to replace regular sugar.)
+• Substitute flavored sugars for regular white sugar (Use lemon sugar, vanilla sugar, strawberry sugar, or even blood orange sugar to replace regular sugar.)

 • mix up the berries you use (Make a multi-berry sauce, or add in diced mangoes, pineapples, or even pears to give a slightly different flavor and texture to your sauce).